Agriculture and the future of Africa -By Chidi Oguamanam

 Africa’s factor endowment in TK-driven agriculture sustains ‘the culture in agriculture’ as Africa’s way of life.
 The communal and cultural components of agriculture in Africa are the reason African agriculture resists being reduced to mere production line of industrial monoculture.
 Africa can lead the search for how best to integrate its agricultural traditions into a sustainable and winning business model.
 That would include selective and dynamic adaptation of technologies such as those relating to climate change adaptation and mitigation, not to mention irrigation (only four per cent of Africa’s agriculture benefits from irrigation technology) and the use of new ICTs for global market optimisation of Africa’s niche and value-added in crop diversity and organic production.
 Not only would ICT bridge the gap between farmers and sophisticated brokers in the global value chain, it would open untapped legitimate branding through trademarking options, geographical indications and other custom market options.
 Although it may feel like the genie is out of the bottle, African may yet resist being screwed by the global supply/value chain.
 Through internal self-sustaining investments in its areas of factor endowment, it may still avoid developmental havocs of advanced economies by re-thinking the prospects of agriculture for the continent’s future in a constructive manner in relation to the self-serving and conventional prescriptions of western development experts.

 Oguamanam is Full Professor, Faculty of Law, University of Ottawa, Co-Founder Open African Innovation Research.
-This was adapted from the 2017 Walrus Talks on the Future of Africa, Ottawa, September 26, 2017
+This was adapted from the 2017 Walrus Talks on the Future of Africa, Ottawa, September 26, 2017.
+Follow me: @chidi_oguamanam